Rosa Parks: Death and funeral

 Parks died of natural causes in her home on October 24, 2005, at the age of 92.
 City officials in Detroit and Montgomery announced that the front seats of their city buses would be reserved with black ribbons and fabric in honor of Parks until her funeral, with Detroit Mayor Kwame Kilpatrick placing down a ribbon on October 27.
 Her remains were flown to Montgomery for a public viewing and funeral service.
-Among the attendees was United States Secretary of State Condoleezza Rice, who remarked that "without Mrs. Parks, I probably would not be standing here today as Secretary of State".
+Among the attendees was United States secretary of state Condoleezza Rice, who remarked that "without Mrs. Parks, I probably would not be standing here today as Secretary of State".
 Her remains were then flown to Washington, D.C., the plane circling twice over Montgomery while the pilot sang "We Shall Overcome".

-Representative Conyers introduced Concurrent Resolution 61, which received approval on October 29, 2005, allowing Parks's remains to lie in state at the United States Capitol rotunda from October 30 to October 31.
+Representative Conyers introduced Concurrent Resolution 61, which received approval on October 29, 2005, allowing Parks's remains to lie in state at the United States Capitol rotunda from October 30 to 31.
 Her remains were transported to the rotunda by the United States National Guard.
 40,000 mourners came to pay their respects.
 President George W. Bush and First Lady Barbara Bush laid a wreath on her coffin.
 Parks was the 31st individual, and the second (Note: French urban planner Pierre L'Enfant was the first.) private citizen, to be laid in state.
 A public memorial was also held at the Metropolitan AME Church before her remains were returned to Detroit.